 Components of Our Hair

-The hair has two main components: the hair follicle and the shaft.
-Now, the follicle has its own parts – the bulb and papilla.
+Your hair has two main components: the hair follicle and the shaft.
+The follicle has its own parts – the bulb and papilla.
 What the papilla does is carry blood to the hair follicle and nourish it with nutrients – the very nutrients that give us healthy, luxurious hair.

 The hair shaft is the part you see on top of your head.
 Each hair shaft represents a strand of hair and is made up of a hard outer layer known as the cuticle and a hard protein called keratin – the same thing you see in some hair care products.